Last Updated 3/13/2023

 The NAIC and U.S. state insurance regulators are actively engaged in the monitoring period and appreciate the participation of U.S. insurance groups that participate in the annual data collection.
 In addition to comparability, efforts continue to seek improvements to the ICS as part of the overall monitoring period process as there is interest in ensuring the ICS itself appropriately measures group capital adequacy and reflects risks.

-The International Insurance Relations (G) Committee plans to meet at the 2021 Fall National Meeting to discuss progress on International Association of Insurance Supervisors (IAIS) initiatives, hear an update on work in progress at international organizations, including the Organisation for Economic Co-operation and Development (OECD) and the Sustainable Insurance Forum (SIF), etc.
+The International Insurance Relations (G) Committee met at the 2021 Fall National Meeting to discuss progress on International Association of Insurance Supervisors (IAIS) initiatives and heard an update on work in progress at international organizations, including the Organisation for Economic Co-operation and Development (OECD) and the Sustainable Insurance Forum (SIF), etc.

 Committees Active on This Topic